penguian/glucat/INSTALL.md

 `<boost/numeric/bindings/lapack/driver/gees.hpp>` and uses the Boost Numeric Bindings library.
-To use this library, you will need to download and install it yourself, preferably from https://github.com/uBLAS/numeric_bindings
+To use this library, you will need to download and install it yourself, preferably from https://github.com/uBLAS/numeric_bindings Note that this symbol has been deprecated and will be removed in future versions.

 If `_GLUCAT_USE_BLAZE` is defined, `glucat/matrix_imp.h` includes
 `<blaze/Math.h>` and related Blaze include files, as per the Blaze template